grow

 SIMPLE MEALS

-We’ll be sharing cooking tips and meal ideas using ingredients from the pantry.
+We’ll be sharing cooking tips and meal ideas using ingredients from our gardens and local farms.
 Topics include nutrition, food as medicine, food as culture and how to make the most of the ingredients we have.

 PRESERVING & PROCESSING w/Common Ground Community Gardens